 Posterior spinal fusion is the surgical process of straightening the spine and preventing the curve from getting worse.
 Metal implants are used to hold the spine in a straighter position until the bones fuse together.

-The team at Children’s National works to make the recovery after this surgery as easy as possible for patients and families.
+Our team at Children’s National works to make recovery after surgery as easy as possible for patients and families.
 Our experts have created the very first Spinal Fusion Surgical Home to streamline care and facilitate faster recovery.
 Learn more.

 To schedule an appointment with the orthopaedic clinic, please call 202-476-2112.
 For non-emergency concerns, please call 202-476-5562.

 For Gabriella, scoliosis surgery changed her life — in more ways than she expected.
 Read Gabriella's Story.

 Division Chief, Orthopaedic Surgery and Sports MedicineSpine, Hip and Orthopaedic Trauma Specialist